0x62797465/ctf-writeups/b5494f834f00b4356350114ae1a3fffa23c603542938a79114038119ad48a645/README.md

 If we open this IDA, set a breakpoint at 0x142182d7f, and run the binary, we can find a pointer to the key in r15:\
 ![image](https://github.com/Boberttt/ctf-writeups/assets/104478197/08d590ee-c29f-47c4-ab96-4ba9b81d945f)\
 So finally we get: BEF8FFB43925DB1A302C19645B8241CB51BA90032134E07CEB37AB5ABEACC71C\
 What was the bug in the key extractor function?
-Well for bytes that start with 0 are not padded, so 03h would show up as 3.
-Fixxed in this commit: https://github.com/char-ptr/gdke/commit/f33c8dbf43ee594b96d886323185a008d0c533a6
+Well, for bytes that start with 0 are not padded, so 03h would show up as 3.
+Fixed in this commit: https://github.com/char-ptr/gdke/commit/f33c8dbf43ee594b96d886323185a008d0c533a6
 # Finding the flag
 Using https://github.com/bruvzg/gdsdecomp we can dump the project, and using the godot engine editor (godot with -e), we can view the entire game:\
 ![image](https://github.com/Boberttt/ctf-writeups/assets/104478197/8f9df1da-cab3-4a58-bd6b-0cdd7fe8d656)